1. What is the BBA Product Excellence Programme (PEP)?

-The BBA, in its continual push for rigour and excellence, launched the Product Excellence Programme (PEP) in August 2018.
-PEP is designed to provide extra assurance to architects, building inspectors and specifiers looking to secure products that are technically outstanding and of consistently high quality.
-PEP is an enhancement to the proven audit and inspection service that the BBA has provided for many years.
-By testing the final product as well as the processes the BBA has added further assurance to the industry.
+The BBA, in its continual push for rigour and excellence, launched the Product Excellence Programme (PEP) in July 2018.
+PEP is designed to provide even higher levels of assurance to architects, building inspectors and specifiers looking to secure products that are of consistently high quality.
+PEP is an enhancement to the proven certification and audit and inspection services that the BBA has provided for many years.

 Products which are enrolled into PEP will either be tested annually (Complexity 1) or triennially (Complexity 2) depending on the product type.

 4. Why is my product tested annually rather than triennially?

 Products which need to be tested annually (Complexity 1 products) are products which possess fire or structural type characteristics.

 5. What happens if I have a certificate which includes a number of product sheets, and each product sheet covers a single product rather than a system?

 Where each product sheet covers a single product/component rather than a system i.e. a number of products/components which are combined together, one product from each product sheet will be tested either annually or triennially depending on the complexity of the product.
 If the tested product does not meet the agreed specification, further investigations will be undertaken including factory visits, where this is deemed necessary and at the expense of the client.

 6. What happens if I have a certificate which includes a number of product sheets, and each product sheet covers a system made up of several products rather than just describing a single product?